All Episodes

 Think Watergate here.

-Well, I know everybody thought Watergate was in a penny anything when it happened and it could balloon if we got out of control, but the um the problem here is the media isn't gonna have a problem with with McConnell's office being bugged.
+Well, I know everybody thought Watergate was in a penny-anty thing when it happened and it got ballooned and we got out of control.

-This isn't big enough, Sterdley.
+This isn't big enough, Snerdley.

 This isn't big enough to cause people to start doubting Obama.

-And Ashley Judd didn't have enough base of support for people to feel like they're being short-changed.
+And Ashley Judd didn't have enough base of support for people to feel like they're being shortchanged.

-Don't if anything, what's gonna happen here?
+If anything, what's going to happen here?

-She's a great actress, she's very cute.
+She's very cute.

-That's what's gonna end up here.
+That's what's going to end up here.

-if you don't understand how it's going to play out you have not been listening to me you do not know where our culture is You do not know what the media is.
+If you don't understand how this is going to play out, you have not been listening to me.

-You you think you think a recording dev highly illegal?
+You think a recording is highly illegal?

 Nothing is illegal in entrapping Republicans.